bgamari/ghc-wiki-import/explicit-call-stack.md

 As a starting point it is useful to see what Hat does, in particular hat-stack, which is the tool for generating stack traces.
-The example of `hd []` is exactly the kind of problem that hat-stack is designed to tackle.
+The example of "`hd []`" is exactly the kind of problem that hat-stack is designed to tackle.